alessandroarmando/alessandroarmando.github.io/pk-exercise/index.md

 You are still unconvinced and thus decide to give a closer look to the public keys brought to you by the agents.

-By inspecting [Garibaldi's public key #3](garibaldi3.puk) you notice that...

-Luckily you met Mazzini last week, you pull his business card from the pocket and you find his public key fingerprint printed on it:
+You recall you met Garibaldi last week.
+You pull his business card from the pocket and you find his public key fingerprint printed on it:
 ```
 260F498B4E3F72EF9AE273518B7C2EF6CFEBA5A0
 ```